 When figuring out what you want to do, figure out what you just can't live without and what will really create an experience you'll never forget.
 Skip the rest.
 Not into museums?
 Don't go to the $40 famous museum just to say you went.
-Go to this awesome theme park instead.
+Choose wisely when it comes to spending your money.

 Chose your souvenirs wisely

-Don't go crazy and buy souvenirs that will sit on your shelf collecting dust for many years.
 I've fallen into the trap of spending way too much on souvenirs.
-Buy ONE small souvenir or, better yet, use your pictures as souvenirs!
-Get souvenirs you won't regret buying!
+Buy ONE small souvenir or, better yet, use your pictures as souvenirs.
+Get souvenirs you won't regret buying to help you save.